suraj-swaroop/Wikiplugin/README.md

 3. Click <b>LOAD UNPACKED<b> <br>
 4. Select the "plugin" directory from this project <br>
 5. Go to any Wikipedia page and try it out! <br>
+6. To point to a sqlite database, you can download this one https://drive.google.com/file/d/1-oMlCy3txpK9NWvlQc_3Gp0WNImhlbGw/view?usp=sharing

-# How to download dataset
+# How to download the datasets manually (the server takes care of this now)
 1. Run
 - $python check_wikipedia_dataset.py
 2. Run